-Taupo Urban Retreat is the ultimate social hostel, with huge communal area and tons of stuff to do, from books, movies, a pool table and even a bar!
+Taupo Urban Retreat is the ultimate social hostel, with a huge communal area and tons of stuff to do, from books, movies, a pool table and even a bar!
 Yep, the hostel has a bar in its communal area.
 How cool is that!?
-It is not surprise that Taupo Urban Retreat tops our favourite hostels in Taupo.
+It is not surprising that Taupo Urban Retreat tops our favourite hostels in Taupo.

 Check out Taupo Urban Retreat!